What distinctions exist between evidence and scientific evidence?

 by The Reluctant Revivalist 2 years ago

-Is there scientific evidence that God exists?
+Is there scientific evidence of Jesus Christ's resurrection?

 Copyright © 2018 HubPages Inc. and respective owners.
 Other product and company names shown may be trademarks of their respective owners.
 HubPages® is a registered Service Mark of HubPages, Inc. HubPages and Hubbers (authors) may earn revenue on this page based on affiliate relationships and advertisements with partners including Amazon, Google, and others.